Last updated: July 22, 2026

 Quick tip: a parlay's combined decimal odds are just the product of the legs.
 If you can multiply, you can price any parlay.
 The hard part is not the math; it is getting a good price on each leg before you multiply.

-This is the entire reason to shop before you parlay.
+That compounding is the entire reason to shop before you parlay.
 New to OddsShopper?
-It scans 100-plus sportsbooks and flags the best available price on every leg, so the number you feed the calculator is the best one on the market, not just the one your app showed you first.
+The tool scans every major sportsbook and surfaces the best available price on every leg, so the number you feed the calculator is the best one on the market, not just the one your app showed you first.

 Stop leaving the better number on the table.
-OddsShopper finds the best price on every leg across 100-plus books, then the Parlay Builder stacks them into one ticket.
-Try it free for 7 days, and code BUILDER20 takes 20% off OS Pro or OS Core if you subscribe: Start your free trial.
+OddsShopper finds the best price on every leg across every major sportsbook, then the Parlay Builder stacks them into one ticket.
+Code BUILDER20 takes 20% off OS Pro or OS Core when you subscribe.

 A standard parlay assumes the legs are independent, which is why you can just multiply the odds.
 A same-game parlay is different: the legs come from one game, so their outcomes are linked.
 A quarterback throwing for 300 yards and his top receiver going over 80 yards tend to happen together.
 Because of that correlation, sportsbooks do not price a same-game parlay by simply multiplying the legs.
 They run their own model and shade the price to account for the linkage, so a plain calculator will overstate what a true same-game parlay pays.